cahirokane/VFB_2/specs/use_stories.md

 __Encouraging casual use__

 People use FB at meetings all the time during talks to find genes/alleles.
 Needs to be fast - problem for large volumes that are coming.
+Tablet functionality is also important.

 __In context help__